Antimicrobial resistance: Self-medication

 In the vast majority of countries, antibiotics can only be prescribed by a doctor and supplied by a pharmacy.
 Self-medication by consumers is defined as "the taking of medicines on one's own initiative or on another person's suggestion, who is not a certified medical professional", and it has been identified as one of the primary reasons for the evolution of antimicrobial resistance.
 Self-medication with antibiotics is an unsuitable way of using them but a common practice in resource-constrained countries.
 The practice exposes individuals to the risk of bacteria that have developed antimicrobial resistance.
 Many people resort to this out of necessity, when access to a physician is unavailable, or when patients have a limited amount of time or money to see a doctor.
 This increased access makes it extremely easy to obtain antimicrobials.
 An example is India, where in the state of Punjab 73% of the population resorted to treating their minor health issues and chronic illnesses through self-medication.

-Self-medication is higher outside the hospital environment, and this is linked to higher use of antibiotics, with the majority of antibiotics being used in the community rather than hospitals.
+Self-medication is higher outside the hospital environment.
 The prevalence of self-medication in low- and middle-income countries (LMICs) ranges from 8.1% to 93%.
 Accessibility, affordability, and conditions of health facilities, as well as the health-seeking behavior, are factors that influence self-medication in low- and middle-income countries.
-Two significant issues with self-medication are the lack of knowledge of the public on, firstly, the dangerous effects of certain antimicrobials (for example ciprofloxacin which can cause tendonitis, tendon rupture and aortic dissection) and, secondly, broad microbial resistance and when to seek medical care if the infection is not clearing.
-In order to determine the public's knowledge and preconceived notions on antibiotic resistance, a screening of 3,537 articles published in Europe, Asia, and North America was done.
+Two issues with self-medication are the lack of knowledge of the public on the dangerous effects of certain antimicrobials (for example ciprofloxacin which can cause tendonitis, tendon rupture and aortic dissection) and broad microbial resistance and when to seek medical care if the infection is not clearing.
+To determine the public's knowledge and preconceived notions on antibiotic resistance, a screening of 3,537 articles published in Europe, Asia, and North America was done.
 Of the 55,225 total people surveyed in the articles, 70% had heard of antibiotic resistance previously, but 88% of those people thought it referred to some type of physical change in the human body.